GRAMBOS34/Rowan-bragging-detector/README.md

 Aug.
 15, 2022 (20:14): Figured out that I can't connect to Messenger using code so I'll try something else (Maybe screen scraping idk)

 Aug.
 21, 2022 (18:17): I FOUND A WAY TIME TO TRY AND IMPLEMENT IT (web scraping)

+Oct.
+10m 2022 (18:13): Might abandon this got stuck on the facebook connection thing